The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Asymptotic Properties

-Assumption A1 imposes a mixing rate used in Rio (2000, Chapter 7).
-For a strong mixing process, $\rho _{\alpha }(k)\rightarrow 0$ as $k\rightarrow \infty $ for all $\alpha \in (0,1).$ Assumption A2 ensures that the quantile functions are uniquely defined.
+Assumption A1 imposes the mixing rate used in Andrews and Pollard (1994) and a moment condition on regressors, while allowing for the dependent variables to be processes with infinite moments.
+For a strong mixing process, $\rho_{\tau }(k)\rightarrow0$ as $k\rightarrow\infty$ for all $\tau\in(0,1).$ Assumption A2 ensures that the conditional quantile function given $x_{it}$ is uniquely defined while allowing for dynamic misspecification, or $P(y_{it}\leq q_{i,t}(\tau_{i})|\mathcal{F}_{it})\not =\tau_{i}$ given some information set $\mathcal{F}_{it}$ containing all \textquotedblleft relevant\textquotedblright \ information available at $t$ for $i=1,2$.
+In the absence of dynamic misspecification, which is assumed in Hong et al. (2009) under their null hypothesis, the analysis becomes substantially simple because each hit-process $\{\psi_{\tau_{i}}(y-q_{i,t}(\tau_{i}))\}$ is a sequence of iid Bernoulli random variables.
+As Corradi and Swanson (2006) discuss, however, results under correct dynamic specification crucially rely on an appropriate choice of the information set; specification search for the information set based on pre-testing may have a nontrivial impact on inference.
+Thus, Assumption A2 is appropriate for the purpose of testing directional predictability given a particular information set $x_{it}$.
 Assumption A3 implies that the densities are smooth in some neighborhood of the quantiles of interest.
 Assumption A4 ensures that the joint distribution of $(x_{1t},x_{2t-k})$ is continuously differentiable.
+Assumption A5 is standard in the quantile regression literature.